Many rules about police behaviour are set down in codes of practice, and there are also laws about some of the things the police can and can't do.

 In some circumstances a police officer of the rank of inspector or above can give the police permission to make stops and searches in an area for a certain amount of time - as long as this is for no more than 24 hours.
 When this permission is in force the police can search for offensive weapons or dangerous instruments whether or not they have grounds for suspecting that people are carrying these items.
 An officer with the rank of assistant chief constable or above can also give permission for searches in an area in order to prevent acts of terrorism.

-Where can the police search you
+Where the police can search you

-Can the police use force
+When the police can use force

 The police can use reasonable force when they stop and search, but must make every effort to persuade you to co-operate.
 They should only use force as a last resort.